2. Where can I contact you?

 Our diapers usually absorb 12 oz and if the diaper is fastened properly you should have no leaks.8.
 How do I remove poo from cloth diapers?

 Most of the solids will come off easily from the fleece.
-You could use our diaper liner that can be flushed together with the solids in the toilet.
-The biodegradable liner helps to keep your diaper less messy.
+You could use our diaper liner, shake the solids off in the toilet and dispose it in the garbage.
+Do not flush.
+The liner helps to keep your diaper less messy.
 You could also use a brush or diaper sprayer to get rid of the solids.
 Remove your inserts by pulling on the label and set aside.
 Shake as much solids as possible into the toilet and then hold your diaper under running water and use the brush.
-With a diaper sprayer installed this becomes even easier.
-Simply spray with cold water to prevent stains from setting.
-Check out our Reusable Diaper Sprayer - Handheld Bidet.9.
+Simply spray with cold water to prevent stains from setting.9.
 Is fleece too hot for my baby?

 The thinnest layer of micro-fleece is used on our diapers and this material keeps temperature constant.
 If you put cotton on you baby, under hot weather, he/she sweats the same but with the micro-fleece, the moisture will go through the layer and be absorbed by the micro terry inserts.
 You baby will feel dry and comfortable.
 Charlie Banana are being used in the Philippines, desert, Hong Kong, various climates.10.
 My One Size Diaper at the small size setting is too big for my baby.

 Wash your diapers twice - store diapers right away after drying, with tissue paper layered between them.
 As you live in humid climate, please make sure that the diapers are in a moisture-proof container.
 Ideally look for plastic #5 (Polypropylene (PP)) containers.
 They have high resistance to heat and act as a barrier to moisture.
-Rubber is a natural fiber and disintegrate normally after a while, same happens to bathing suit or lingerie underwear.
+Elastics may disintegrate after a while, same happens to bathing suit or lingerie underwear.
 The gentler you are to your garment the longer they will last.

 Products Related / Differences